Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 1. Check for stuck keys

-- Inside the On-screen keyboard utility appearing, you should check if you’re dealing with a stuck key.
+- After the On-screen keyboard utility appears, check if you’re dealing with a stuck key.

 2. Disable the Pinch zoom option

-- On the left side, click on Mouse, and select Additional mouse options.
+- On the left side, select Mouse, and then click on Additional mouse options.

 - In the Mouse Properties pop-up window, select the Device Settings tab.